I'm a chef who loves sharing simple and delectable recipes. Let's find out what's for dinner!

-We had just gotten back from Atlantic City and still have money in our pockets; I picked up some gulf shrimp and thin pasta.
+We had just gotten back from Atlantic City and still had money in our pockets, so I picked up some gulf shrimp and thin pasta.
 As I always say, anything with butter, garlic, and wine is divine.
 Throw in some parsley, and you're on a roll.
 Add in some cherry tomatoes and broccoli, and you're sure to impress.
-That alone is a meal, but adding in some fresh gulf shrimp?
+That alone is a meal, but add in some fresh gulf shrimp?
 You're now eating like royalty.
 Let's get going!

 - 1 Cup Cherry Tomatoes

-- 1 Cup Broccoli
+- 1 cup broccoli

-- 1 Lemon
+- 1 lemon

 - 1 Cup Parmesan Reggiano Cheese

-- Let's get your pan and pot on the stove top.
-A) Add 2Tbsp of olive oil and the 2 sticks of butter to the pan and let melt into a pool on medium heat.
-Add about a quart of water to the pot for you pasta and add 2Tbsp of salt to taste.
-Salt is not needed if you don't use salt.
-Set to high heat, Once your water is boiling, put in the pasta for 6 minutes, uncovered.
+- Put your pan and your pot on the stovetop.
+Add 2 tablespoons of olive oil and the 2 sticks of butter to the pan and let them melt into a pool on medium heat.
+Add about a quart of water to the pot for your pasta and 2 tablespoons of salt to taste.
+Salt is not needed if you prefer not to use it.
+Set to high heat, and once your water is boiling, put in the pasta for 6 minutes, leaving the pot uncovered.

 - Once your butter and olive oil are melted, toss in your chopped garlic and parsley and let it all mix together for a few minutes.
 Note: Keep an eye on this mixture and don't allow it to burn.
 Lower the heat if you see it starting to burn.
 It is okay if the garlic starts getting a little brown on the ends.

 - At this point, you can add the 1 cup of white wine and bring the mixture to a simmer for five minutes.